14jdelap/npm-registry/README.md

 # Hi!

-This is my solution to the Snyk challenge.
+This is my solution to the challenge.

 The original exercise description is in `excercise-description.md`.
 My solution is in `package.js`.